Supplier Transaction Runs

 • Includes Name, Lines 1-3, City, State/Region, Zip/Postcode (Max 20 chars), and Country.

-Physical Address (AI - AO)
+Physical Address (AJ - AP)

 • The primary physical location of the supplier.